kuyur/algorithm-and-data-structure-practice/03/readme.md

 Let `Num_p = arr[P]`, `Num_q = arr[Q]`.
 If `Num_p != Num_q` and there is no number between `Math.min(Num_p, Nump_q)` and `Math.max(Num_p, Num_q)` existing in arr, then we call `Math.abs(P- Q)` as a `valid distance of sibling numbers`.

 Evaluate the maximum `valid distance of sibling numbers` for this array.
+If there is no valid distance, return -1.

 ```javascript
 /**